 The purpose of rollover of a unit standard is to extend its registration period.
 If it is nearing its planned review date and there has been insufficient information to inform a review, the standard is rolled over to maintain currency.
 It is then issued as a new version but with content unchanged.

 This occurs when a unit standard requires amendment prior to review.
 The revision generally focuses on fixing a known defect in the unit standard (such as wording that needs correcting, out-of-date legislation or prerequisites, or assessability issues).
 The unit standard is issued as a new version.

 New Zealand Qualifications Authority.
-(2010).
-Changes to unit standards.
-Retrieved from http://www.nzqa.govt.nz/qualifications-standards/changes-to-standards-and-national-qualifications/changes-to-unit-standards/
+(2015).
+Outcomes of unit standard reviews.
+Retrieved from http://www.nzqa.govt.nz/qualifications-standards/standards/outcomes-of-unit-standard-reviews/.

 New Zealand Qualifications Authority.
 (2010).
 Quality assurance criteria for the listing of unit standards on the Directory of Assessment Standards.
 Wellington, New Zealand: Author.
-Retrieved on 13 September 2010 from http://www.nzqa.govt.nz/assets/Providers-and-partners/Development-of-National-Stds-and-Quals/quality-assurance-criteria-us-2.doc (DOC, 229KB).
+Retrieved on 13 September 2010 from http://www.nzqa.govt.nz/assets/Providers-and-partners/Development-of-National-Stds-and-Quals/quality-assurance-criteria-us-2.doc.